 - Hunt Recommendations – which happens three times annually

-Commission Orders – approved by the Commission and published in the hunting regulations
+- Commission Orders – approved by the Commission and published in the hunting regulations

 While this is no simple task, a guiding principle requires continually refining the process through better science-based management and extensive public involvement.

 Public involvement is critical for two reasons.
-In North America, wildlife is held in the public’s trust and belongs to all citizens, unlike in other countrries where access is restricted by financial or social class.
+In North America, wildlife is held in the public’s trust and belongs to all citizens, unlike in other countries where access is restricted by financial or social class.
 Law regulates hunting and that too is a public process – both are core principles of the North American Wildlife Conservation Model, founded by hunters and conservationists more than 100 years ago.

-- Article - "Changing Seasons, Hunting seasons, that is" by Jim Heffelfinger & Brian Wakeling
+- Article – Changing Seasons, Hunting seasons, that is by Jim Heffelfinger & Brian Wakeling

 Guidelines Process Timeline & Public Involvement

-|Anytime – Collect and compile comments from the public for the next guideline review.|
+|Anytime – Collect and compile comments from the public for the next hunt guidelines or hunt recommendation cycles.

-|Jan 2022 – Initiate hunt guidelines review process; Informal public input via news releases, website and publications.|
+|Jan 2022 – Initiate hunt guidelines review process; Informal public input via news releases, website and publications|

-|June - Present draft guidelines and potential changes via a webinar and public meetings across the state|
+|June 2022 – Present draft guidelines and potential changes via a webinar and public meetings across the state|

-|September - Final draft presented to the Commission for adoption of guidelines at it's public meeting - public input is permitted via blue slip.|
+|September 2022 – Final proposed hunt guidelines presented to the Commission for adoption at its public meeting

 Hunt Recomendations Process Timeline & Public Involvement